 This simply means a boat that is rented without a skipper or crew.
 This means you will need to skipper and navigate the boat yourself.
 This is a big responsibility as you are in charge of safety onboard the boat.
 Depending on the locations of your bareboat charter, you will need to show evidence of some type of certification and/or previous boating experience.
 On the French Riviera it is obligatory to hold a valid boat driving licence to drive any boat over 5o hp.

 212 Yachts will endeavor to make you aware of any possible additional costs before you confirm your charter.
 However, it is possible for costs to change depending on your itinerary/requests.
 The charter fee covers the boat rental itself.
 The major costs that sometimes clients are unaware of are provisioning, fuel and mooring/berth fees.
 On larger boats there is sometimes a charge for the hire of linens (if you want them).
 212 Yachts can provide estimates, depending on your itinerary.
 For more information and detailed pricing estimates, please see our FAQs page.
-However, feel free to contact us and we can take care of all of this for you, after asking a few simple questions about what you are hoping to get from your boat rental.
+However, feel free to contact us and we can take care of all of this for you.
+After asking a few simple questions about what you are hoping to get from your boat rental.

-Sit back and enjoy your trip and let 212 Yachts take care of all the boring, technical boat stuff for you!
+We hope this boat rental guide on the French Riviera helps you on your way.
+After you have decided which boat you want for rental, sit back and enjoy your trip and let 212 Yachts take care of all the boring, technical boat stuff for you!